 - Following its recent review, MSCC will be building on its strengths and acting on areas for improvement identified in the review.

-The next MSCC meeting will be held on Wednesday 12 March 2014 in Southampton.
-The September 2014 meeting is expected to be held in Wales.
+The next MSCC meeting will be held on Wednesday 12 March 2014 in London.
+The meeting after that has been arranged for Wednesday 10 September 2014 in Cardiff, Wales.

 - A report on a review undertaken on MSCC is available.